ykhli/AI-RPi-detection/README.md

 ## Quickstart

-To try out this starter kit, you need a Raspberry Pi with a camera module, optional a speaker module depending on your use case.
+To try out this starter kit, you need a Raspberry Pi with a camera module, optionally a speaker module for narration!

 I can send you one if you are one of the first few lucky people to try this kit :).
 Discord DM me.

 For detailed setup instructions, visit our [Mintlify](https://mintlify.com/) docs page [here](https://ai-rpi-detection.mintlify.app/introduction).